 The Elusive Rabbits or Hippity-Hop Rabbits was invented by The Great Norman (Norman Hazeldene) c.
 1947.

 This set is a one of kind custom set that started life as a standard B.C.
 Magic Mfg.
 Co.
 Hippty Hop Rabbits and then Richard (Rick) Heath worked his a magic and captured the real magic of this piece with his paints and brushes.
-You can see some of the before and after comparisons in the last few photos.
 These are really a beautiful and adorable set of bunnies that are unique and will look amazing in your collection.

 The set is made of wood.
 The bases to the tops of the “chimneys” measure 12.5 inches.
 The rabbits stand 11 inches tall.
 The set has been fully restored and is in excellent working conditions.
 An addition has been given to the base for added stability.
 It is painted in artists acrylics and represents dozens of hours of detailed work to create a fanciful piece worthy of presenting to an audience or displaying in a fine collection.
 A Certificate of Authenticity will be included.